tranhelen/tranhelen/_posts/2016-08-08-rinseandrepeat.md

 <div class="grid grid--full">
     <div class="grid__item push--one--two-twelfths one--eight-twelfths push--two--two-tenths two--six-tenths">
 		<p>If you&rsquo;ve been following me for a while, you&rsquo;ve probably realized I do a website refresh roughly every six months.
-I&rsquo;ve been doing this for a very long time (probably more than a decade) and I do it because <em>I can</em>.</p>
+I&rsquo;ve been doing this for a very long time (probably more than a decade) and I do it mostly because <em>I can</em> but also because my website objectives change that quickly.</p>

 		<h2>The objectives</h2>

 		<p>Things are a little different than when I launched last time.
-It was important a bit ago to retain an emphasis on the <a href="http://helentran.com/a-love-letter">content</a>.
+It was important then to emphasize the <a href="http://helentran.com/a-love-letter">content</a> as I worked on nailing down the rhythm.
 I removed a lot of the ornamentation off the website to encourage myself to focus on writing.
-Now that I have a weekly cadence down, I still have a distribution problem to contend with.</p>
+Now that I have a weekly cadence down I still had a distribution problem to contend with.</p>

-		<p>After a couple of months of writing some people have noted they don&rsquo;t see my tweets about my writing or forget about checking.
-A new <a href="http://helentran.com/mailinglist.html">mailing list</a> will hopefully alleviate that.
+		<p>After a couple of months of writing some people had noted they don&rsquo;t see my tweets about my writing or forget about checking.
+I started a <a href="http://helentran.com/mailinglist.html">mailing list</a> to give people an option to opt into updates (although honestly it makes me pretty nervous).
 I also wanted more flexibility for other content and the website I had would not scale so it had to go.</p>

 		<h2>The foundation</h2>

-		<p>My website is set on a 12 column grid which I use out of laziness but in the print world I tend to use odd-numbered columns.
-I wanted something with more movement so I arranged everything in a slightly inaccurate &lsquo;S&rsquo; shape on the grid and went with diagonally sliced rectangles to offer some more movement.
+		<p>My website is set on a 12 column grid which I use out of laziness.
+In the print world I tend to learn towards using odd-numbered columns.
+I wanted something with more movement so I arranged everything in a slightly inaccurate &lsquo;S&rsquo; shape on the grid and went with diagonally sliced rectangles.
 This is a pretty basic usage of a grid system.</p>

         <hr class="noborder">
     </div>